Invariance of immersed Floer cohomology under Lagrangian surgery: Fukaya algebras

-The union of $HF(\phi,b)$ for $b \in MC(\phi)$ mod gauge equivalence, see the following section, is a homotopy invariant of $CF(\phi)$ and independent of all choices up to isomorphism of groups and change of base point $b$.
+The deformed second composition map $m_2^b$ induces on $HF(\phi,b)$ with $b \in MC(\phi)$ the structure of an associative algebra.
+The union of $HF(\phi,b)$ for $b \in MC(\phi)$ mod gauge equivalence, see the following section, is a homotopy invariant of $CF(\phi)$ and independent of all choices up to isomorphism of algebras and change of base point $b$.

 In the case of self-intersection points, the condition that the Maurer-Cartan solutions have positive $q$-valuation may be relaxed using the following lemma, which is a sort of energy quantization for corners at self-intersections.
 The following is an analog of \cite[Lemma 2.6]{det:ref}.